Tealium/tealium-cookie-match-gtm-template/README.md

 ## Overview

-This is the Google Tag Manager template for the Tealium Coookie Match tag.
+This is the Google Tag Manager template for the Tealium Cookie Match tag.

 The Tealium Cookie Match tag template allows you to enable and configure vendor-specific cookie-match features for a number of vendors.
 The following vendors are supported:
  - Centro